-Zoom tips for improved remote communication by the Overflow team
+Zoom tips for synchronous remote communication

 Constantinos Vitoratos in Overflow Storybook